timwhite0/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a second-year PhD student in the Department of Statistics at the University of Michigan.
-I work with [Jeff Regier](https://regier.stat.lsa.umich.edu) on Bayesian inference and probabilistic machine learning.
-Most of my current work is motivated by statistical challenges in astronomy and astrophysics.
+I work with [Jeff Regier](https://regier.stat.lsa.umich.edu) on Bayesian methods for analyzing images.
+My work involves a combination of Monte Carlo methods and machine learning, and a lot of it is motivated by statistical challenges in astronomy and astrophysics.